Human Dignity

 Q: If someone stays here illegally for years, doesn't that make it worse?

-Catholic Social Teaching recognizes that long-term integration creates bonds of solidarity.
-The political community has obligations toward those who have become part of the social fabric—especially children who have grown up knowing no other home (like DACA recipients).
+Catholic Social Teaching recognizes that long-term integration creates bonds of solidarity and mutual obligation that carry genuine moral weight.
+The political community has real obligations toward those who have become part of the social fabric — especially children who have grown up knowing no other home.
+A system that offers no pathway to reconciliation after decades of virtuous living fails both justice and the common good.
+Pope Leo XIV acknowledged directly: “There are a lot of problems in the system.”

 Catholic Social Teaching and Other Issues